facejungle/fj_chat_to_speech/readme.md

 cd fj_chat_to_speech

 python build.py
-cd dist
-ls
 ```

+Build artifacts are created in `dist/`.

 ## Thanks for <a href="https://github.com/snakers4/silero-models/" target="_blank">Silero</a> and <a href="https://github.com/unitaryai/detoxify" target="_blank">Detoxify</a>

-- **Silero Models**: We use Silero’s open-source TTS models, known for natural-sounding voices and fast CPU performance
+- **Silero**: We use Silero’s open-source TTS models, known for natural-sounding voices and fast CPU performance
 - **Detoxify**: Toxicity filtering is powered by the Detoxify library, which provides pretrained models to flag and filter toxic comments